Grow Light Buyers Guide

 Philips needs no introduction as a being a renowned and superior quality lighting manufacturer.
 As one of the leading lighting manufacturers in the world, Philips has created a full spectrum bulb known as the Philips Greenpower lamp.
 This bulb is very long lasting and will still provide 95% light output after 5,000 hours of use, giving it a longer lifespan than most other bulbs on the market.

 Eurolux have been producing lighting solutions since 1999, creating a range of products including lighting tailored to the horticultural market.
-The grow lamp we supply by Eurolux provides a great value entry level lighting solution, perfect for the beginner or those wanting to grow plants indoors on a budget.
+The grow lamps and ballasts we supply by Eurolux provide a great value entry level lighting solution, perfect for the beginner or those wanting to grow plants indoors on a budget.

 Gavita are a company dedicated to providing lighting to the horticultural industry.
 Through continued research and design innovation, Gavita have become a well-respected brand that provides thoughtful grow light solutions.
-Using components from renowned manufacturers such as Philips, Gavita make quality products which have been well received by our in-house experts and our more experienced indoor gardening customers.
+Using components from renowned manufacturers such as Philips, Gavita make quality products which have been well received by our more experienced indoor gardening customers.

 There are three main types of grow lights in the horticultural industry; Compact Fluorescent Lights (CFL), High Intensity Discharge (HID) lights, and Light Emitting Diode (LED) lights.
-Currently, we choose not to stock LED lights as the technology still needs to be improved and the results aren’t comparable to those gained from using CFL and HID lights (see the proof in our LED vs HID video diary).
+Currently, we choose not to stock LED lights as although the technology is now there, the price points for the the systems that actually work is still way too high.

 HIDs were the original lighting solution on the horticultural market, and to date, they are still the most effective.
 When used in the right sized environment, the correct HID light will provide great light intensity that penetrates the entire growing space, helping plants stay healthy from the bottom of the stem to the tip of the highest leaf.